katenjoki/postgresql_airflow/README.md

-# postgresql_airflow
-Ingesting data to local postgresql using airflow and docker
+# Ingesting data to local postgresql using airflow and docker